-77. Advertisement by Brokers and grant of trading terminals
+81. Advertisement by Brokers and grant of trading terminals108

-- 77.1 The Stock Exchanges shall ensure that brokers do not issue advertisements of their business, including in their internet sites, by subsidiaries, group companies etc. in contravention to Clause C(4) and C(5) of the Code of Conduct specified in Schedule II of Regulation 9 of the Stock Brokers Regulations 1992 and Bye Laws of the concerned Stock Exchange. - 77.2 Stock Exchanges shall grant trading terminals only at the members' registered office and their branch offices.
+- 81.1.
+The Stock Exchanges shall ensure that brokers do not issue advertisements of their business, including in their internet sites, by subsidiaries, group companies etc. in contravention to Clause C(4) and C(5) of the Code of Conduct specified in Schedule II of Regulation 9 of the Stock Brokers Regulations 1992 and Bye Laws of the concerned Stock Exchange. - 81.2.
+Stock Exchanges shall grant trading terminals only at the members' registered office and their branch offices.

-78. Registration Number of Brokers to be quoted on all correspondences with SEBI
+82. Registration Number of Brokers to be quoted on all correspondences with SEBI109

-78.1 Stock Exchanges shall quote SEBI Registration Number of the concerned Broker quoted on all correspondences with SEBI relating to them.
+82.1.
+Stock Exchanges shall quote SEBI Registration Number of the concerned Broker quoted on all correspondences with SEBI relating to them.
 Stock Exchanges shall instruct the Brokers to quote their SEBI Registration Number in all their correspondences with SEBI.

-79. Maintenance of books of accounts and other documents sought by Enforcement Agencies from Stock Exchanges and Brokers
+83. Maintenance of books of accounts and other documents sought by Enforcement Agencies from Stock Exchanges and Brokers110

-- 79.1 In terms of Rules 14 and 15 of SCRR 1957 (hereinafter referred to as SCRR, 1957), every recognized stock exchange and its members are required to maintain and preserve the specified books of account and documents for a period ranging from two years to five years.
-Further, as per Regulation 18 of the Stock Brokers Regulations 1992 (hereinafter referred to as Stock Broker Regulations), every stock broker shall preserve the specified books of account and other records for a minimum period of five years. - 79.2 Enforcement agencies like Central Bureau of Investigation, Police, Crime Branch etc. have been collecting copies of the various records/documents during the course of their investigation.
-These original documents both in physical form and electronic form would be required by such enforcement agencies during trial of the case also.
+- 83.1.
+In terms of Rules 14 and 15 of SCRR 1957 (hereinafter referred to as SCRR, 1957), every recognized stock exchange and its members are required to maintain and preserve the specified books of account and documents for a period ranging from two years to five years.
+Further, as per Regulation 18 of the Stock Brokers Regulations 1992 (hereinafter referred to as Stock Broker Regulations), every stock broker shall preserve the specified books of account and other records for a minimum period of five years. - 83.2.
+Enforcement agencies like Central Bureau of Investigation, Police, Crime Branch etc. have been collecting copies of the various records/documents during the course of their investigation.
+These original documents both in physical form and electronic form would be required by such enforcement agencies during trial of the case also. - 83.3.
+Notwithstanding anything contained in SCRR 1957 and the Stock Broker Regulations 1992, it is advised to preserve the originals of the documents,

-&lt;sup>97 Reference: Circular SMD/POLICY/CIR-49/2001 dated October 22, 2001.
+108 Reference: Circular SMD/POLICY/CIR-49/2001 dated October 22, 2001.

-&lt;sup>98 Reference: Circular SMD/DBA-II/Cir-16/9618/03 dated May 05, 2003.
+109 Reference: Circular SMD/DBA-II/Cir-16/9618/03 dated May 05, 2003.

-&lt;sup>99 Reference: Circular SEBI/MRD/SE/CIR-15/2005 dated August 04, 2005.
+110 Reference: Circular SEBI/MRD/SE/CIR-15/2005 dated August 04, 2005.

-79.3 Notwithstanding anything contained in SCRR 1957 and the Stock Broker Regulations 1992, it is advised to preserve the originals of the documents, both in electronic and physical form, copies of which have been taken by CBI, Police or any other enforcement agency during the course of any investigation till the trial is completed.
+both in electronic and physical form, copies of which have been taken by CBI, Police or any other enforcement agency during the course of any investigation till the trial is completed.

-80. Display of details by Stock Brokers (including Trading Members)
+84. Display of details by Stock Brokers (including Trading Members)111

-- 80.1 While a stock broker may use the brand name / logo of its group companies, it must display more prominently: - a. its name as registered with SEBI, its own logo, if any, its registration number, and its complete address with telephone numbers in its portal /web site, if any, notice / display boards, advertisements, publications, know your client forms, and member client agreements; - b. its name as registered with SEBI, its own logo, if any, its registration number, and its complete address with telephone numbers, the name of the compliance officer, his telephone number and e-mail address in contract notes, statement of funds and securities, and correspondences with the clients.
+- 84.1.
+While a stock broker may use the brand name / logo of its group companies, it must display more prominently: - a. its name as registered with SEBI, its own logo, if any, its registration number, and its complete address with telephone numbers in its portal /web site, if any, notice / display boards, advertisements, publications, know your client forms, and member client agreements; - b. its name as registered with SEBI, its own logo, if any, its registration number, and its complete address with telephone numbers, the name of the compliance officer, his telephone number and e-mail address in contract notes, statement of funds and securities, and correspondences with the clients.

-81. Unauthenticated news circulated by SEBI Registered Market Intermediaries through various modes of communication
+85. Unauthenticated news circulated by SEBI Registered Market Intermediaries through various modes of communication112